 Check Local and State Programs First

-National business grants for women, such as the popular Amber Grant, can be competitive.
+National business grants for women, such as the Amber Grant, can be competitive.
 Because of this, they are less accessible than local and state grant programs.
 Many US cities, counties, and states regularly offer funding opportunities for small businesses within their respective areas.
 These grants may be less competitive because they are limited to local companies.

 A good practice is to regularly visit the economic development offices and various business support agencies in your area to see which opportunities are currently available.